-- Operator Overloading: The process of making an operator to exhibit different behaviours in different instances is known as operator overloading.
+- Operator Overloading: The process of making an operator exhibit different behaviors in different instances is known as operator overloading.

-Example: Suppose we have to write a function to add some integers, some times there are 2 integers, some times there are 3 integers.
+Example: Suppose we have to write a function to add some integers, sometimes there are 2 integers, and sometimes there are 3 integers.
 We can write the Addition Method with the same name having different parameters, the concerned method will be called according to parameters.

-Inheritance: The capability of a class to derive properties and characteristics from another class is called Inheritance.
-Inheritance is one of the most important features of Object Oriented Programming.
+The capability of a class to derive properties and characteristics from another class is called Inheritance.
+Inheritance is one of the most important features of Object-Oriented Programming.

 - Sub Class: The class that inherits properties from another class is called Sub class or Derived Class.

 - Super Class: The class whose properties are inherited by a sub-class is called Base Class or Superclass.

 - Reusability: Inheritance supports the concept of “reusability”, i.e. when we want to create a new class and there is already a class that includes some of the code that we want, we can derive our new class from the existing class.
 By doing this, we are reusing the fields and methods of the existing class.

 Example: Dog, Cat, Cow can be Derived Class of Animal Base Class.

 To know more about Inheritance, refer to this article – Inheritance in C++